Diderot-Language/diderot/README.md

 # The Diderot language compiler

-This repository is the future home of the first official release of the source code for the Diderot compiler and runtime system.
+This repository is the source code for the Diderot compiler and runtime system.
+It currently is missing the documentation subtree, but is otherwise complete.

 Diderot is a _Parallel Domain-specific Language_ for image analysis and visualization.